-Introducing the Insights Discovery Personal Profile
+Introducing the Insights Discovery Personal Profile (15 minutes)

-To develop deeper self-awareness and understanding through interacting with the Insights Discovery Personal Profile.
+To develop deeper self-awareness and understanding through interacting with the Insights Discovery Personal Profile

-Overview and Face Validity
+Overview and face validity

 Remind participants that this information is confidential; the content of the profile has not been shared with anyone else, and it is their choice who they share it with from here.
-Assure them that almost every participant, no matter how reticent in the beginning, after reading their profile can see great value in sharing the contents of their profile.
+Assure them that almost every participant, no matter how reticent in the beginning, after reading their profile, can see great value in sharing the contents of their profile.

-section.
+Invite the participants to read the overview section.
 From the outset, it is important that each individual connects with their profile and feels fully engaged with it.
 Establishing trust in the content of the profile is an essential starting point.
 When people believe that the content of the profile is accurate for them, you have established 'face validity'.